 So instead of just riding in the cabs, I started to evaluate each cab and driver on the following:

 At the end of each cab ride, if the cabbie/car got high marks on all of the above, I requested his name and phone number for future use.
-And after a week of doing this, I had successfully built up a list of 3 drivers in my ‘Cabbie Contingent’.
-Please allow me to introduce Raúl, Hector and Alex – my personal chauffers!
-I just found Hector and Alex recently, but Raúl has driven me 4 times now.
+And after a week of doing this, I had successfully built up a list of three drivers in my ‘Cabbie Contingent’.
+Please allow me to introduce Raul, Hector and Alex – my personal chauffers!
+I just found Hector and Alex recently, but Raul has driven me four times now.
 I simply call his cell phone at the beginning of the day to schedule my pick-ups and he shows up promptly on time at the designated location.

-An added benefit is that all 3 of these men LOVE helping me with my Spanish, so the entire ride ends up being a complimentary Spanish lesson.
-My desire to learn must overshadow my imperfections, because 2 of the 3 have commented about how well I speak and how perfectly they can understand me (which is far from the truth, I’m sure).
+An added benefit is that all three of these men LOVE helping me with my Spanish, so the entire ride ends up being a complimentary Spanish lesson.
+My desire to learn must overshadow my imperfections, because two of the three have commented about how well I speak and how perfectly they can understand me (which is far from the truth, I’m sure).
 Who am I to argue?
 I’ll take any compliments I can get at this point!

 Quite honestly, cab riding has turned into one of my favorite experiences in Lima now that safety no longer feels like a concern.
 So folks, the moral of today’s story is: Don’t Settle for Living with Fear & Anxiety!
 DO SOMETHING ABOUT IT!